 - conspiring or attempting to engage in the above corrupt activity.

 We take complaints about misconduct by Victoria Police officers including:

-- unauthorised access, use and disclosure of police information, eg the Law Enforcement Assistance Program (LEAP)
+- unauthorised access, use and disclosure of information held by Victoria Police

 - using, selling or dealing drugs